LLazarek/blame-evaluation-gt/outline.md

    - We present a **method** for systematically evaluating these choices and how affect their error message pragmatics.

+   - The method directly builds on the blame trails idea of Lukas et al [POPL '2]0

    - We apply the method to implementations of the Natural and Transient semantics.

 2. Why and How Blame Assigment Algorithms Differ